 Mitochondrial preparations are defined as either isolated mitochondria or tissue and cellular preparations in which the barrier function of the plasma membrane is disrupted.
 In the preparation of isolated mitochondria the cells or tissues are homogenized and the mitochondria are purified from other cell fractions by centrifugation.
 Mechanical permeabilization is applied in tissue homogenates containing all components of the cell in the crude homogenate.
-Likewise, in chemically permeabilized tissues or cells the functional integrity and, to a large extent, the structure of mitochondria are maintained.
+Likewise, in chemically permeabilized tissues or cells the functional and structural integrity of mitochondria are largely maintained.
 The plasma membrane separates the cytosol, nucleus and organelles (the intracellular compartment) from the environment of the cell.
 The plasma membrane consists of a lipid bilayer, embedded proteins and attached organic molecules which collectively control the selective permeability of ions, organic molecules and particles across the cell boundary.
-The intact plasma membrane, therefore, prevents the passage of many watersoluble mitochondrial substrates, such as succinate or ADP, prohibiting an analysis of respiratory capacity at kinetically saturating [ADP], and thus limiting the scope of investigations into mitochondrial respiratory function in intact cells.
+The intact plasma membrane, therefore, prevents the passage of many water-soluble mitochondrial substrates, such as succinate or ADP, prohibiting an analysis of respiratory capacity at kinetically saturating [ADP], and thus limiting the scope of investigations into mitochondrial respiratory function in intact cells.
 The cholesterol content of the plasma membrane is high compared to mitochondrial membranes.
-Therefore, mild detergents, such as digitonin and saponin, can be applied which selectively permeabilize the plasma membrane by interaction with cholesterol and allow the free exchange of the components of the cytosol with ions and organic molecules of the environment, while the organelles, cytoskeleton and nucleus remain in their intracellular location.
+Therefore, mild detergents, such as digitonin and saponin, can be applied which selectively permeabilize the plasma membrane by interaction with cholesterol and allow free exchange of cytosolic components with ions and organic molecules of the immediate cell environment, while maintaining the integrity and localization of organelles, cytoskeleton and the nucleus.
 Application of optimum concentrations of these mild detergents leads to the complete loss of cell viability, tested by nuclear staining, while mitochondrial function remains unaffected, as shown by the lack of a response of respiration of isolated mitochondria to the addition of such low concentrations of digitonin and saponin.
 All mitochondria are retained in chemically permeabilized mitochondrial preparations and crude tissue homogenate, whereas a fraction of mitochondria is lost in the process of isolation of mitochondria.
 The term mitochondrial preparations does not include further fractionation of mitochondrial components, as well as submitochondrial particles.